cansurmeli/Sorting-Algorithm-Implementations/README.md

 - `cd prng`
 - `./00-construct-data-set.sh`

-For more details, refer to the documentation in the `pong` folder.
+For more details, refer to the documentation in the `prng` folder.

 ## Bubble Sort

 - **implemented in:** C
 - Run `./execute.sh` to apply bubble sort on the `dataset`.
 - When the script finishes, the results will be in the `bubble-sort` folder as a CSV file, ready for analysis in R.
+- The self-documented R file `bubble-sort-analysis.R` graphs the results for data analysis.

 ## Insertion Sort

 - **implemented in:** C
 - Run `./execute.sh` to apply insertion sort on the `dataset`.
 - When the script finishes, the results will be in the `insertion-sort` folder as a CSV file, ready for analysis in R.
+- The self-documented R file `insertion-sort-analysis.R` graphs the results for data analysis.

 ## Merge Sort

 - **implemented in:** Haskell
 - Run `./execute.sh` to apply merge sort on the `dataset`.
 - When the script finishes, the results will be in the `merge-sort` folder as a CSV file, ready for analysis in R.
+- The self-documented R file `merge-sort-analysis.R` graphs the results for data analysis.

 ## Quick Sort

 - **implemented in:** Haskell
 - Run `./execute.sh` to apply quick sort on the `dataset`.
 - When the script finishes, the results will be in the `quick-sort` folder as a CSV file, ready for analysis in R.
+- The self-documented R file `quick-sort-analysis.R` graphs the results for data analysis.

 ## Resources